lucasfurno/docs_en/data-streaming/index.md

 The template represents a selection of variables to be collected and a format for transfer.
 You can select templates created and maintained by Azion or customize your own selection.

-* **Custom Template:** Choose the *Custom Template* option to create your own customized Data Set, in JSON format, and select the variables that best suit your needs.
+* **Custom Template:** Choose the *Custom Template* option to create your own customized *Data Set*, in JSON format, and select the variables that best suit your needs.

   **Learn more:** In **[Fields](https://www.azion.com/en/documentation/products/data-streaming/fields/)** you'll find a description of all the available variables.
 Give it a try.